-How Drugs Affect the Brain and Body
+How Drugs Affect the Body

 When experiencing addiction, your brain rewires itself to keep up with drug use, despite problems caused in your life.
 While this rewiring is taking place, your body is also affected by the drugs.
 You notice changes in your weight, skin clarity, muscle tone, hair, fingernails, and physical capabilities.
-Physical symptoms of your addiction will heal, but brain changes remain long after the drugs clear from your system.
+These changes are a direct result of drug use, and they indicate the severity of your addiction.

-Role of Brain Changes in Your Addiction
+The Role Of Brain Changes In Your Addiction

 Some drugs mimic dopamine in the brain or trigger the overproduction of the chemical at up to ten times more than naturally produced.
 This flooding of dopamine in your brain causes the intensely pleasurable high associated with drugs.
 It also hijacks your natural reward system, making your brain stop producing normal levels of the reward chemical.

 As a result of these changes, your brain triggers cravings for the drugs that make you feel good.

 You also feel unhappy, anxious, and depressed without the pleasure chemicals you need as part of each day.
 To function normally, you need the drug.
 When you stop abusing drugs, your body heals.
 But how drugs affect the brain does not change.
-This is why alcohol and drug addiction are relapsing diseases, ones triggering cravings throughout your life.
+This reaction is why alcohol and drug addiction are relapsing diseases, ones triggering cravings throughout your life.

-Helping Your Brain Heal in Argyle, Texas
+Helping Your Brain Heal In Argyle, Texas

 Santé Center for Healing in Argyle, Texas, focuses on whole-person wellness.
 As part of an individual treatment plan, you gain physical, chemical, and emotional health improvement based on an integrated approach.
 For example, our approach includes a variety of programs, treatments, and services such as:

 All of these build upon each other and give individuals the best chance for lasting recovery.
-At Santé Center for Healing, you understand why you abused substances, how you became addicted, and how to prevent relapse with balanced mental health.
+At Santé Center for Healing, you understand why you used substances, how you became addicted, and how to prevent relapse with balanced mental health.

 The programs at Santé include: